 Whether you rent a car in the United States or another country, let these 8 great basic car rental tips serve as your guide to getting better car rental deals.

-- Weekly Car Rental Rate.
+- Rent a Car For a Week.
 Renting a car for seven (7) days usually costs less than four (4) days.
 A weekly rate automatically kicks in for a rental of 5 days or more.
 Extending your trip to five (5) or six (6) days can actually reduce car rental price.

-- Weekend Car Rental Rates.
+- Rent a Car on the Weekend.
 To qualify for super low weekend rates, pick up your car rental vehicle after noon on Thursday and return it by noon on Monday.
 You might be able to save big money on your car rental by adjusting flights and/or pickup/return times to adhere to the weekend rules.

-- Mileage.
+- Check Mileage Restriction.
 Most car rentals allow unlimited mileage.
 Certain car rental companies, destinations, and/or situations may restrict the number of miles and charge an extra 25 cents for each additional mile.
 Pay attention to mileage allowances when researching car rental rates.

-- Insurance for Rental Cars.
+- Do You Need Car Rental Insurance.
 Your personal auto insurance and credit card usually provide benefits so that you do not need to purchase rental car insurance.
 To be absolutely certain, confirm your rental car insurance coverage with your insurance broker and credit card company.
 Scan or take pictures of your policy to counter any hard sell tactics by the rental car company.

-- Fuel.
+- Prepay Car Rental Fuel or Not.
 Returning your rental vehicle with a full tank of gas is the best practice to save money, time, and stress.
 When leaving the rental location, scout nearby fuel stations for prices and convenience.
 I have refueled up to 15 miles from the return location, when there was no closer convenient option.
 For almost every rental, reject the prepaid fuel option.
 It only makes sense to pay for this feature if you return the vehicle with no fuel in the tank (good luck) or you did not allow enough time to refuel before returning the vehicle.

-- Location.
-Location.
-Location.
+- Best Places to Pick Up a Rental Car.
 Off-airport car rental locations often have lower base rates and fewer fees (airport taxes, recovery fees).
 Seattle is one place where you can take mass transit from the airport to convenient (and cheaper) locations.